Chanel West Coast Spreads Legs In Chiffon Dress With Waist-High Slits

 "Can we talk about those legs though," a fourth fan asked.

 The new upload follows a long line of sexy posts from Chanel, who likes to keep her Instagram timeline spicy.
-Earlier this week she dazzled her millions of followers when she posed in thigh-high snakeskin boots which she tucked skintight green pants into.
-The 32-year-old posed in front of a vintage car while wearing a deep V-neck shirt which revealed her cleavage.
-She shared several photos from the car photoshoot which she separated into two separate posts.
-The uploads brought in over 91,000 likes combined as well as 1,200 comments.
+Earlier this week she dazzled her millions of followers when she posed in thigh-high snakeskin boots and tucked her skintight green pants into the footwear.
+The 32-year-old posed in front of a vintage car while wearing a deep V-neck shirt that revealed her cleavage.
+She shared several photos from the car photo shoot, which she separated into two separate posts.
+The uploads brought in over 91,000 likes combined, as well as 1,200 comments.